rodolfo-mora/huginn/README-monitoring.md

-# Valkyrie Monitoring Setup
+# Huginn Monitoring Setup

-This directory contains a complete monitoring stack for the Valkyrie anomaly detection system using Prometheus, Alertmanager, and Grafana.
+This directory contains a complete monitoring stack for the Huginn anomaly detection system using Prometheus, Alertmanager, and Grafana.

 ## Quick Start